ndarville/danish-polls/README.md

 More polls can be found using [this collection of polls][collection].

 Because manually entering data inevitably results in human errors, I have created a basic [test script][tests] that detects inconsistencies in how the individual values match calculations based on those figures.
-The findings of this script that have not been addressed are available in the `INCONSISTENCIES.md` file, available [here][inconsistencies].s
+The findings of this script that have not been addressed are available in the `INCONSISTENCIES.md` file, available [here][inconsistencies].

 ## Understanding the Data ##